 What to carry on a Gorilla safari?

-- Warm cloths because the place is cold at night
+Warm clothes because the place is cold at night

 Where to Stay on a Gorilla safari in Uganda?

-Bwindi Impenetrable National park has many accommodation options to cater for different visitors with different budget levels.
-Here we find camp sites, low budget lodges, mid range /deluxe accommodation and super luxury lodges.
+Bwindi Impenetrable National park has many accommodation options to cater to different visitors with different budget levels.
+Here we find campsites, low-budget lodges, mid-range/deluxe accommodation, and super-luxury lodges.